SebasMBK/data_challenge_etl/README.md

 |`/hired2021`|GET| No parameters required.
 This returns the client's requirement(1).|
 |`/qtrlyhired`|GET| No parameters required.
 This returns the client's requirement(2).|

+- The Flask API URL can be found in the AWS lightsail container service.
 - All endpoints require an authorization header.
 The access token is provided when the login endpoint is used.
   1. Register.
   2. Login.